June was one hell of a road trip.

 Water Bottle: Staying hydrated is important on a road trip, but it’s easy to start a collection of empty plastic bottles.
 Cut down on the waste you create with a reusable water bottle.
 When you buy a bottle from Undisposabl, the company donates 25% of the profit to fund large scale plastic removal from our oceans.

-Reusable Utensils + Straws: If you’re passionate about keeping your footprint small, a bamboo cutlery set and metal straws are things you want to take on a road trip.
+Reusable Utensils + Straws: If you’re passionate about keeping your footprint small, a bamboo cutlery set and metal straws are things you want to pack on a road trip.
 On top of that, most plastic utensils are made with BPA.
 It’s a chemical that’s terrible for your health.

 BPA-Free Tupperware: It’s always a good idea to add Tupperware to your road trip packing list.
 You can use it as a fast-food container to cut down on plastic waste or to store any leftover food.
 If you’re in the market for some new Tupperware, try to avoid the plastic containers and buy a more eco-friendly container.